hartunic/weargo/README.md

 # weargo
-for weasr os and android
+for wear os and android